mabur/carma/docs/string_builder.md

 Carma generally provides macros that you can use on the array structs that you define on your own.
-However, Carma makes an exception for strings and define two concrete array structures that you can use:
+However, Carma makes an exception for strings and defines a few different concrete array structures that you can use for strings.
-`StringView` and `StringBuilder`.
 They are defined in `carma_string.h`

 ## StringBuilder